wilfredarin/Automatic-Mail-and-Manager-Report-Using-Google-Script/README.md

 This is Google Script Code, it automaticaly sends a Customised mail to the assigned AM, when ever a  WD fills the form  upload the daily report.

-IT also Sends Regular Update on Mail to all the Managers updating them about the current stautus, with information regarding number and names of Employees who are due to send their Report and who have not send send their report.
+IT also sends regular update on mail to all the Area Managers updating them about the current stautus, with information regarding number and names of WDs who are due to send their Report and who have not send send their report.

 ## How To Use IT ?